Akshaygothe/Python-Project/README.md

 This ia s simple python GUI project.
 It uses a tkinter to create GUI.
 Using this calculator we can perform basic mathemitacal operations such as multiplication(*), Division(/), Subration(-), Addition(+), Reminder
 (%).
 The result is shown at place of querry.

+# Project 11: Convert Text To Speech
+Text to speech is a process to convert any text into voice.
+Text to speech project takes words on digital devices and convert them into audio with a button click or finger touch.
+Text to speech python project is very helpful for people who are struggling with reading.

+To implement this project, we will use the basic concepts of Python, Tkinter, gTTS, and playsound libraries.

+1. Tkinter is a standard GUI Python library that is one of the fastest and easiest ways to build GUI applications using Tkinter.
+2. gTTS (Google Text-to-Speech) is a Python library, which is a very easy library that converts the text into audio.
+3. The playsound module is used to play audio files.
+With this module, we can play a sound file with a single line of code.

+In this project, we add a message which we want to convert into voice and click on play button to play the voice of that text message.

+-> Importing the modules
+-> Create the display window
+-> Define functions